Crate Training Your Puppy

 We’re a nation of travellers.
 We’re also a nation of dog lovers and wherever we go, we like to take our best mates along for the ride.
 Whether we’re just commuting to work or getting away to the coast or the snow for the weekend, Australians simply drive a lot.

-According to the ABS in 2012, approximately 71% of Australians aged over 18 get around by car so when it comes to travelling with the family dog, proper crate training is a must.
+Many Australians aged over 18 get around by car so when it comes to travelling with the family dog, proper crate training is a must.
 Crate training is also used for a variety of tasks, including house training and safety.
 The idea is that the crate provides your dog with a short-term, comfortable containment that will keep it from injuring itself or getting up to mischief unsupervised.